aathman-io/aathman-core/README.md

-# Aathman Core
+# Aathman

-Aathman Core is an open-source, lightweight system designed to prove whether a machine-learning model is genuine or has been altered.
-It treats every model file as a structured object whose internal bytes define its identity.
-By reducing the model to a deterministic fingerprint and binding it to a cryptographic signature, Aathman provides a simple, repeatable, and trustworthy integrity check.
+Aathman is an open-source, lightweight system designed to verify whether a machine-learning model is genuine or has been altered.
+It treats every model file as a structured object whose internal parameters define its identity.
+By computing a deterministic fingerprint and binding it to a cryptographic signature, Aathman provides a simple, repeatable, and trustworthy integrity check.

 Aathman exists to bring clarity and certainty to an ecosystem where models move between systems, pipelines, and hands — and where even small, unnoticed modifications can have significant consequences.

+---

 ## Why Aathman Exists

-Modern ML systems depend on models that can be:

-- tampered with,
-- subtly corrupted,
-- maliciously injected,
-- replaced during deployment,
-- or affected by unnoticed drift.
+Modern machine-learning systems rely on models that may be tampered with, subtly corrupted, maliciously injected, replaced during deployment, or altered by unnoticed drift.
+These changes can occur without obvious failures and may go undetected for long periods of time.

 Aathman provides a stable anchor of truth.
-It answers a single crucial question:
+It answers a single, crucial question:

-> **“Is this the exact model we intended to use?”**
+**“Is this the exact model we intended to use?”**

 No assumptions.
 No speculation.
 Just deterministic cryptographic verification.

+---

-## What Aathman Core Does
+## What Aathman Does

-Aathman Core performs three essential tasks:
+Aathman performs three essential tasks.

-### **1. Deterministic Fingerprinting**
+### 1. Deterministic Fingerprinting

 Aathman walks through all model parameters in a stable, canonical order.
-It serializes each tensor, normalizes its bytes, and produces a reproducible, structure-aware hash.
+It serializes each tensor along with its structural information and produces a reproducible, structure-aware fingerprint.

-Any change — even a single bit — produces a different fingerprint.
+Any change — even a single bit — results in a different fingerprint.

-### **2. Cryptographic Signature Binding**
+### 2. Cryptographic Signature Binding

 The computed fingerprint is bound to an Ed25519 signature.
-This signature becomes proof of authenticity, linking the model to a known signer.
+This signature becomes proof of authenticity, linking the model to a known signer and preventing silent replacement or modification.

-### **3. Independent Verification**
+### 3. Independent Verification

 Anyone with:
 - the model file,
-- the public key,
+- the certificate,
-- and the certificate
+- and the signer’s public key

 can independently recompute the fingerprint and verify authenticity.

-The result is a simple:
+The result is a clear outcome:

-- **AUTHENTIC**
+**AUTHENTIC**
 or
-- ✖ **TAMPERED**, with changed regions highlighted (if available).
+**✖ TAMPERED**, with changed regions highlighted when available.

 No GPUs.
 No retraining.
-No assumptions about framework or architecture.
+No assumptions about model behavior or architecture.

-Just file-level and tensor-level truth.
+Only file-level and tensor-level truth.

+---

 ## Design Principles

-Aathman Core is engineered around these principles:
+Aathman is engineered around the following principles:

-### **Determinism**
+**Determinism**
-Fingerprinting logic always produces the same result for the same model.
+The same model always produces the same fingerprint.

-### **Minimalism**
+**Minimalism**
-No training data, gradients, or compute-heavy processes are used.
+No training data, gradients, or compute-heavy processes are involved.

-### **Transparency**
+**Transparency**
-The certificate format is canonical JSON, easy to inspect and audit.
+Certificates are canonical JSON and easy to inspect and audit.

-### **Reproducibility**
+**Reproducibility**
-Verification does not depend on platform quirks or environment differences.
+Verification does not depend on hidden state or environment quirks.

-### **Portability**
-Works across frameworks and supports multiple model formats.

-### **Security**
+**Security**
-Uses standard, modern cryptography with clear trust boundaries.
+Uses modern, standard cryptography with clear trust boundaries.

+---

-## What Aathman Does *Not* Do
+## What Aathman Does Not Do

 Aathman intentionally avoids:

-- making claims about model performance,
+- making claims about model performance or correctness
-- evaluating data or training steps,
+- evaluating training data or training procedures
-- modifying the model,
+- modifying or repairing models
-- handling deployment logic,
+- handling deployment or orchestration logic
-- requiring confidential or proprietary data.
+- detecting semantic backdoors that leave model bytes unchanged

-It looks strictly at **what the model *is***, not how it behaves.
+It focuses strictly on **what the model is**, not **how it behaves**.

 This narrow scope is what makes Aathman predictable, trustworthy, and easy to adopt.

+---

 ## Editions

-Aathman is available in two editions:

-### **Aathman Core (open-source)**
+### Aathman (Open-Source)

 This repository.

 Provides:
 - deterministic fingerprinting
 - cryptographic signing
 - certificate generation